PFU AND DATA PRIVACY

-If you wish to exercise any of these rights (subject to applicable local laws), please use the link in the “Contact Us” section below and complete the form provided.
+If you wish to exercise any of these rights (subject to applicable local laws), please use the link in the “Contact Us” section below.

 We request you not send to or share with us any sensitive personal information (e.g. information related to racial or ethnic origin, political opinions, religion or other beliefs, health, genetic, or biometric data, criminal background or trade union membership).

 PFU respects the privacy of children and does not knowingly collect, use or disclose personal information of children under 16 years of age without verifiable consent from a parent or guardian.

 If PFU becomes aware that the information submitted to or collected by PFU is personal information of children without first receiving verifiable consent from a parent or guardian, PFU will take prompt steps to delete such personal information.